Nokaubure/CustomActorDatabase/ReadMe.txt

 - The actor cant use more than one custom object.
 It can use custom object + vanilla object however.

-- The actor cant depend on other custom actors.
+- (allowed in SO 1.60+!)
+The actor cant depend on other custom actors.

-- 2 custom actors cant share the same custom object.
+- (allowed in SO 1.60+!)
+2 custom actors cant share the same custom object.

-Join HylianModding and DM me if you
+Join HylianModding and DM me if you have further questions or want to upload an actor